divamgupta/diffusionbee-stable-diffusion-ui/DOCUMENTATION.md

 The inpainting function is used to replace/repaint parts of an image, for example to add a bow tie to a cat or removing a car from a photo of a street.

-To use the inpainting functions, add an image and scribble on the image to mask the area you wish DiffusionBee to re-paint for you.
+To use the inpainting functions, add an image and scribble on it to mask the area you wish DiffusionBee to re-paint for you.
 You will usually get a better result if you mask a significantly larger area than the part you actually want to change.
 Right now, the inpainting model works with a max height of 512 pixels, so any images bigger than that will be scaled down proportionally to fit the model.

 ### Outpainting